-The detector requires a d.c. bias current $I_B$ which is supplied by the preamplifier. $I_B$ is set to the optimum value during testing at the QMC Instruments; hence it should not normally be necessary to alter the bias conditions of the detector.
-However, $I_B$ will have to be optimised if the temperature of operation is altered, for example by pumping and cooling the helium bath to 1.5K.
+Both detectors require a d.c. bias current I_B which is supplied by the preamplifier.
+I_B is set to the optimum value during testing at the QMC Instruments; hence it should not normally be necessary to alter the bias conditions of the detector.
+However, the bias conditions should be checked from time to time and adjusted if greater signal-to-noise can be achieved.